pb319/California_House-Price-Prediction/README.md

     * **OneHotEncoding** is used to handle `ocean_proximity` column

 3. Feature Scaling and Transformation Pipeline
-    * Laid down single transformation pipeline to transform both numeric and categorical attributes
+    * Laid down a single transformation pipeline to transform both numeric and categorical attributes
     * StandardScaler(), ColumnTransformer() classes have been utilized.